-In the routes.rb, we defined routes for users using resources. resources syntax help us for generating REST API pattern path for user using _username as parameter.
-So it will looks like our REST API table above.
+In the routes.rb, we defined routes for users using resources. resources syntax helps us for generating REST API design for the user using _username as a parameter.
+So it will look like our REST API table above.

 Create JsonWebToken class

-SECRET_KEY is the key for encoding and decoding token.
-In the code above, we assign secret key that generated by default by rails application into SECRET_KEY variable.
+SECRET_KEY is the key for encoding and decoding tokens.
+In the code above, we assign a secret key generated by default by rails application into the SECRET_KEY variable.
 SECRET_KEY must be secret and not to be shared.
-Everytime we’re doing some encoding and decoding using JWT, we need to specify the SECRET_KEY.
-By grouping and encapsulating JWT encoding and decoding mechanism in this class, we will reduce couple of code that have responsibility for doing encoding and decoding job, because we don’t need to specify SECRET_KEY everytime.
-Decode and encode function above defined as static function because it will give a flexibility for doing encoding and decoding job without instantiate JsonWebToken object.
+Every time we’re doing some encoding and decoding using JWT, we need to specify the SECRET_KEY.
+By grouping and encapsulating the JWT encoding and decoding mechanism in this class, we will reduce a couple of codes that have responsibility for doing encoding and decoding jobs, because we don’t need to specify SECRET_KEY every time.
+The decode and encode function above is defined as a static function because it will give flexibility for doing encoding and decoding jobs without instantiating the JsonWebToken object.

-self.encode function has 2 parameters. first payload and second exp. payload is key-value object for holding data that want to be encoded. exp stand for expiration for holding expiration time token. if exp not specified it will give you default value in 24 hour or one day.
+self.encode function has 2 parameters. first payload and second exp.
+Payload is a key-value object for holding data that want to be encoded. exp stand for expiration for holding expiration time token. if exp is not specified it will give you the default value in 24 hours or one day.

-In self.decode function we decoded the token that given by user and get the first value then assign to decoded variable, the first value contain payload that we had already encoded before and second value contain information about algorithm that we use for encoding and decoding token.
+In self.decode function we decoded the token given by the user and get the first value then assign it to a decoded variable, the first value contains a payload that we had already encoded before and the second value contain information about the algorithm that we use for encoding and decoding token.

 Create authorize_request function

-authorize_request function has responsibility for authorizing user request. first we need to get token in header with ‘Authorization’ as key. with this token now we can decode and get the payload value. in this application we define user_id in payload.
-You should not include the user credentials data into payload because it will cause security issue, you can include data that needed to authorizing user.
-When performing JsonWebToken.decode function, it will return JWT::DecodeError if there was an error like token was expired, token not valid, token missing etc. After we got user_id from payload then we will try to find user by id and assign it into current_user variable, If user not exist it will return ActiveRecord::RecordNotFound and it will render error message with http status unauthorized.
+authorize_request function has responsibility for authorizing user requests. first, we need to get a token in the header with ‘Authorization’ as a key. with this token now we can decode and get the payload value.
+In this application, we define user_id in the payload.
+You should not include the user credentials data into the payload because it will cause security issues, you can include data that is needed to authorize the user.
+When performing JsonWebToken.decode function, it will return JWT::DecodeError if there was an error like token was expired, token not valid, token missing, etc. After we got user_id from the payload then we will try to find the user by id and assign it into current_user variable, If the user does not exist it will return ActiveRecord::RecordNotFound and it will render an error message with HTTP status unauthorized.

 Create user model